Lulin: Destruction of the Gengshi Emperor's regime

-In the summer of AD 25, Liu Xiu finally made a formal break with the Gengshi Emperor, after his generals and the Gengshi Emperor's generals fought over control of the Henei and Luoyang regions.
+In the summer of 25 AD, Liu Xiu finally made a formal break with the Gengshi Emperor, after his generals and the Gengshi Emperor's generals fought over control of the Henei and Luoyang regions.
 He declared himself emperor (establishing the regime known in historiography as the Eastern Han dynasty), and soon his general Deng Yu (鄧禹) also captured the modern Shanxi, further reducing the Gengshi Emperor's strength.

 Feeling trapped, a number of the Gengshi Emperor's generals conspired to kidnap him and flee back to their home region of Nanyang.
 These conspirators included Zhang Ang, Liao Zhan, Hu Yin (胡殷), Shentu Jian (申屠建), and the warlord Wei Xiao (隗囂).
 They were discovered, and most were executed, but Zhang occupied most of Chang'an, forcing Gengshi Emperor to flee, just as Chimei forces were approaching.
 The Gengshi Emperor then made the further mistake of suspecting, without evidence, Wang Kuang, Chen Mu, and Cheng Dan of conspiring with Zhang; he executed Chen and Cheng by trickery, and Wang, in response, joined Zhang.

-Generals still loyal to the Gengshi Emperor was eventually able to evict Zhang from the capital, but by that time the situation was desperate.
-Zhang and his allies surrendered to Chimei and, working with them, attacked again Chang'an, which fell quickly.
-The Gengshi Emperor fled only followed by several loyal followers.
-In the winter of AD 25, he surrendered to the Chimei, and was eventually killed.
-Most Lülin leaders eventually became lost in obscurity, but some who were initially friendly with Liu Xiu joined him and became officials in his government.
+Generals still loyal to the Gengshi Emperor were eventually able to evict Zhang from the capital, but by that time the situation was desperate.
+Zhang and his allies surrendered to Chimei and, working with them, attacked Chang'an again, which fell quickly.
+The Gengshi Emperor fled, only followed by a few loyal followers.
+In the winter of 25 AD, he surrendered to the Chimei, and was eventually killed.
+Most Lulin leaders eventually became lost in obscurity, but some who were initially friendly with Liu Xiu joined him and became officials in his government.
 They were largely not given important posts, however, in his new dynasty.

 The regime of the Gengshi Emperor has been termed the Xuan Han (玄漢) by historians, after the Gengshi Emperor's personal name Liu Xuan, in order to distinguish the numerous dynasties named "Han" in Chinese history.
 The Eastern Han established by the Emperor Guangwu, instead of the Xuan Han, is typically considered to be the legitimate restoration of the Han dynasty.